-In the next few articles, I’m going to explore the topic of videos in English teaching, and show you how videos can be used in the classroom.
+In the next few articles, I’m going to explore the topic of teaching English with videos, and show you how videos can be used in the classroom.

-I want to start off by sharing some of my favorite sites for ESL/EFL videos.
+Some of my favorite sites for ESL/EFL videos

-Finally, if your class loves music, you might want to introduce them to Lyrics Training (www.lyricstraining.com).
-On this website, students watch a video and do a cloze exercise (fill in the missing words) while they listen.
-The video will not continue to the next segment until the student enters the correct word.
-Best of all, the site features videos from popular artists such as Lady Gaga and Bruno Mars.
+Finally, if your class loves music, you might want to introduce them to Lyrics Training. www.lyricstraining.com) On this website, students watch a video and do a cloze exercise. (fill in the missing words)

 In the next article, I will give some general guidelines for using videos in class and finding videos your students might enjoy watching.

 Hall Houston teaches at National Taipei University of Nursing and Health Science.
 His articles have been published in periodicals such as It’s for Teachers, Modern English Teacher and English Teaching Professional.
 He has written 5 books including Brainstorming and Creative Output, both available on Amazon.